Sparse Recovery With Integrality Constraints: Concluding Remarks

-Various aspects of integral sparse recovery are yet unexplored.
+Nevertheless, various aspects of integral sparse recovery are yet unexplored.
 For instance, while the results obtained in the present paper pertain to quite fundamental problems, it is also very important to explore the stability and robustness of the recovery problems if the measurements are corrupted by noise.
 In the continuous case, many explicit bounds on recovery errors are known (i.e., estimates on how far away from the sought true signal the solution of a recovery problem may be), but it seems no such investigations have so far been carried out assuming signal integrality.
-Similarly, it will be of interest to see how integrality constraints influence (probabilistic) bounds on the minimum number of measurements needed to ensure unique recoverability under certain matrix conditions.
+Similarly, it is of interest to see how integrality constraints influence (probabilistic) bounds on the minimum number of measurements needed to ensure unique recoverability under certain matrix conditions.
 Also, one could consider integrality in the context of the so-called cosparse (analysis) model.

-Finally, the practical solution of all associated optimization problems involving integrality remains challenging, similar to the exact solution of $\Prob{0}{\R^n}$, cf.\ \cite{JokP08}.
-Thus, the development of further heuristics or approximation schemes as well as exact solution algorithms for sparse recovery problems with integrality constraints remains an important task; the same can be said about the actual practical evaluation of sparse recovery conditions such as the various NSPs.
+The practical solution of all associated optimization problems involving integrality remains challenging, similar to the exact solution of $\Prob{0}{\R^n}$, cf.\ \cite{JokP08}.
+Thus, to harvest the benefits of improved recovery capabilities when signal integrality is known in practice, the development of further heuristics or approximation schemes as well as exact solution algorithms for sparse recovery problems with integrality constraints remains a vitally important task.
+In particular, it should be worth looking into combining the modern general-purpose integer programming solvers with problem-specific components like cutting planes, branching and domain propagation rules or heuristics in order to improve practical performance.
+(While such solution approaches are beyond the scope of the present paper, the very promising results from the recent work~\cite{Til19} on computing $\spark(\A)$---also an \NP-hard task---indicate that such dedicated solvers may indeed achieve significant gains compared to black-box methods for ``sparsity problems'' arising in the context of compressed sensing.)

+Finally, the same need for algorithm development can be expressed regarding the actual practical evaluation of sparse recovery conditions such as the various NSPs.
+Indeed, the computational complexity status of most NSPs encountered in the present paper is apparently still open (checking the well-known one from the continuous setting, NSP($\R^n$), is \NP-hard~\cite{TilP14}), as is the related question whether such NSP evaluations may be easy for certain (nontrivial) special classes of matrices.